-&lt;sup>9No.
-First, this is an observational study, so we cannot make a causal conclusion.
+$^{9}$ No. First, this is an observational study, so we cannot make a causal conclusion.
 Maybe SAT test takers tend to improve their score over time even if they don't take this SAT class.
-Secondly, students' scores improved by more than 100 points on average.
-That does not imply that each student improved by more than 100 points.
-With a sample standard deviation of 82.2 and a mean of 135.9, some students did worse after the SAT class.
-This can be verified by Figure 7.13.
+Second, the test considers the average.
+It does not imply that each student improved.
+With a sample standard deviation of 82.2 and a mean of 135.9, some students did worse after the SAT class, as shown in the histogram in Example 7.22.

-7.2.3 Calculator: the matched pairs t-test
+7.2.3 Technology: the 1-sample t-test with paired data

-The matched pairs t-test is a one sample t-test.
-Instead of using the data or the summary statistics from a sample, make sure to use the data of differences or the summary statistics for the differences.
+When carrying out a 1-sample t-test with paired data, make sure to use the sample differences or the summary statistics for the differences.

-TI-83/84: MATCHED PAIRS T-TEST
+TI-83/84: 1-SAMPLE T-TEST WITH PAIRED DATA